 So under the curious eyes of about a hundred schoolchildren, I pulled the drone from my pack and launched it into the air, to the squeals and shrieks from the kids.
-They all promptly began chasing it back and forth through the schoolyard creating such a ruckus I was sure a teacher would soon be coming to tell me I was causing too big of a commotion.
+They all began chasing it back and forth through the schoolyard creating such a ruckus I was sure a teacher would soon be coming to tell me I was causing too big a commotion.
 But it didn't happen, and soon Dani started beckoning the kids to gather in a circle and put their arms together.
-I flew the drone low and, just as they threw their arms up into the air, I sent the drone flying straight upward.
+I flew the drone low and, just as they threw their arms up into the air, I sent the drone flying skyward.
 If you look closely, you can see Dani in the circle, smiling and laughing with the kids.
 It turned out to be the perfect shot to end the video, and it captured one of the most memorable experiences of the whole trip.

 And yet there were so many moments and cool shots to capture!
-The shot at 1:08 of Lilly and Chris walking out to the airplanes on the tarmac in Botswana is another of my favorites.
+The shot at 1:08 of guests Lilly and Chris walking out to the airplanes on the tarmac in Botswana is another of my favorites.
 The cumulus clouds you can see dotted across the sky like popcorn balls and our sleek private planes parked waiting for us made for quite the photogenic shot.
 It was a tiny airstrip just across the border from South Africa, where we had landed on our way to Mashatu Game Reserve.
 We got our passports stamped in a tiny office by the air strip, then proceeded to our incredible lodge encircled in a giant wooden fence, like something from a storybook.

 These planes and these remote airstrips became such a highlight of the trip, because each new flight took us to some new and exciting landscape.
 We would first see it all from above as we flew over endless wilderness, where lush green canopy would give way to grasslands, then to red rock deserts and then a tapestry of threading rivers glistening in the sunlight.
 Then suddenly a small airstrip would emerge from the patchwork below, where our safari Land Cruisers were already awaiting our arrival, and our pilots would drop us down from the sky.
 The sense of adventure and discovery was unlike anything I'd ever really experienced before.